google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

        is just as hard to use it to generate a Jar vs. loading the classes into the current VM.
      * For reloading we would just reparse and recompile into a different (heap sourced) class loader.
-There is a risk that we will leak permgen, so we should write leak tests for the classloaders.
+There is some risk that we will leak permgen, so we should write leak tests for the classloaders.
   * Stack traces are readable!
 Currently the tofu renderer does a lot of work to generate stack traces that point to the templates.
 We should do the same.